Logicify/angular-gmap/README.md

 ## XML overlays support
 There is a way to display xml overlays on google map using "xml-overlays" directive.
 Note that we are using [geoxml3](https://github.com/artemijan/geoxml3) library to parse xml files, so all files will be loads synchronously.
-XML files can be: .zip, .kmz, .kml
+XML files can be: .zip, .kmz, .kml, or just a string.
 #### Basic usage:
 ###### HTML
 ```html